-Table 10MARKET RISK: DISCLOSURE FOR BANKS USING STANDARDIZED APPROACHES
+Table 10 MARKET RISK: DISCLOSURE FOR BANKS USING STANDARDIZED APPROACHES

-Market risk is identified by businesses and transferred into SABB Treasury who has the necessary expertise to manage the positions using risk limits approved by the executive committee of the Board (EXCOM).
-Exposures are separated into trading (market-making, proprietary trading, and mark to market positions) and non-trading (interest rate management, and financial investments either held to maturity or available for sale) portfolios.
+Market risk is identified by businesses and transferred into SABB Treasury who has the necessary expertise to manage the positions using risk limits approved by the BRC.
+Exposures are separated into trading (market-making and proprietary trading positions) and non-trading (interest rate management, and financial investments either held at cost or available for sale) portfolios.